centminmod/validate-emails/readme.md

 # Cloudflare HTTP Forward Proxy Cache With KV Storage

-`validate_emails.py` script's [EmailListVerify](https://centminmod.com/emaillistverify) per email chceck API routines has been updated to support a custom Cloudflare HTTP forward proxy Worker cache configuration which can take the script's API request and forward it to EmailListVerify's API end point.
+`validate_emails.py` script's [EmailListVerify](https://centminmod.com/emaillistverify) per email check API routines has been updated to support a custom Cloudflare HTTP forward proxy Worker cache configuration which can take the script's API request and forward it to EmailListVerify's API endpoint.
 The Cloudflare Worker script will then save the API result into Cloudflare KV storage on their edge servers and save with a date timestamp.
 This can potentially reduce your overall [EmailListVerify](https://centminmod.com/emaillistverify) per email verification costs if you need to run `validate_emails.py` a few times back to back bypassing having to need to call `validate_emails.py` API itself.

 `validate_emails.py` script added `-apicachettl` and `-apicachecheck` arguments: